AlexFuchs89/memory-game/README.md

 This project is created based on an Udacity starterscode.

-Javascript: Shuffle function, DOM, Google fonts, font-awesome
+Javascript: Shuffle function, Google Coda font, font-awesome